Bruno Bjelinski: Biography

 Bjelinski was born in Trieste into a Jewish family.
 His mother died very early in his life so his father brought him to Zagreb where he was nurtured by his grandmother.
 In his youth, he played violin and piano.
 Later he changed his surname from Weiss to Bjelinski (derivation of the word bijeli, meaning 'white' in Croatian).
 He doctored in law at the University of Zagreb and later studied music at the Zagreb Academy of Music under Blagoje Bersa and Franjo Dugan.
 Bjelinski started composing in the 1930s.
 By the beginning of World War II, he had finished his 2 sonatas for violin and piano, 3 piano suites and a toccata.
 During World War II he was sent to a concentration camp, but in 1943, with the help of a friend, he escaped and joined the Partisans on the island of Korčula.
 At the end of the war he lived alternately on island Vis and in the Italian city of Bari.
 He taught at the Academy from 1945 to 1977.
 In the late 1950s, he married young and perspective pianist Ljerka Pleslić (b.
 1938), with whom he had two sons, Dean and Alan Bjelinski.
 The younger son, Alan, later became a composer and conductor.
 Bjelinski died on 3 September 1992 on the island Silba where he was buried.

 Bjelinski's music is described as being direct and optimistic, his fresh style lending itself to both serious music and music for children.
 Bjelinski composed six operas, three ballets, 15 symphonies, 2 cello concertos, a cantata, piano music, songs, chamber music, and concertos for piano, violin, viola, bassoon, flute, and piano duo.
 He also composed music for the Croatian football film Plavi 9.

 Legacy

-He is the author of a very copious oeuvre and of a characteristic melodic, harmonic and rhythmic invention.
-Bjelinski never belonged expressly to the “national course” but he was far from indifferent to folk music (the influence of idiosyncratic Balkan rhythms and even of exotic South American dances mirroring the impressions of the composer's repeated stays in Brazil, with occasional inspirations by the particular features of jazz).
-The fundamental features of this sensitive and easily recognisable musical speech are a light Mediterranean lyricism, a general facility of expression and a message that is always optimistic, all interwoven with occasional dramatically accumulated sounds.
-Visible in his work are traces of Baroque music with its incessant kinetic motion and well-thought-out structures.
-But neo-Classical impulses are always at the roots of his creative work; rejecting all that is outside the tried and tested laws of classical order, the composer, respecting these same laws, also played with them a little.
-The unpretentious poeticism of his works is often suffused with a gentle humour that occasionally borders on irony.
-Bjelinski successfully tried his hand at almost all the areas of serious music.
+Bjelinski produced a body of work characterized by specific melodic, harmonic, and rhythmic elements.
+While not associated with the "national course," his work incorporates elements of folk music, Balkan rhythms, and South American dances influenced by his time in Brazil, as well as features of jazz.
+His musical style includes Mediterranean lyricism and dramatic sound structures.
+His compositions contain elements of Baroque music, such as kinetic motion and specific structures, alongside neo-Classical influences.
+His work often contains elements of humor or irony.
+Bjelinski composed in various genres of classical music.